xingbo828/telus-ramda-learning/session-2/challenge.md

-Given the user id, find out all the posts belong to the user and for each post, find out all the related comments with the creator info of the comments
+Given the user id, find out all the posts belong to the user and for each post, find out all the related comments

 *** https://jsonplaceholder.typicode.com/ ***